elpou88/suibets/WALRUS_DEPLOYMENT.md

 If you encounter issues during deployment:

-1. **Database Connection Errors**: Ensure your `DATABASE_URL` is correctly formatted and accessible from the Walrus environment.
+1. **Database Connection Errors**: If you're using a database, ensure your `DATABASE_URL` is correctly formatted and accessible from the Walrus environment.
+Remember that the application can run without a database by using blockchain storage as a fallback.

 2. **API Key Issues**: Verify that all API keys are valid and correctly entered in the `.env` file.